rfn900/django-graphql/README.md

 installed locally.

 - Clone this repository
-- Run `docker-compose up` from the repo's root directory
+- Run `docker-compose up -d` from the repo's root directory
 - Once the _build_ is done, go to `http://localhost:8000/graphql/` and run the queries described bellow